 Knoxville was established in 1792 and named after Henry Knox, President Washington's war secretary.

 According to 2010 Census data, the city of Knoxville’s population is approximately 180,000 while the surrounding Knox County has over 430,000 residents.

 The city of Knoxville comprises 101 square miles of the 526-square-mile total for Knox County.

-Knoxville is situated at the crossroads of three major interstates, I-75, I-40, and I-81.
+Knoxville is situated at the crossroads of two major interstates, I-75, I-40.

 Seven lakes surround Knoxville: Cherokee, Douglas, Ft.
 Loudon, Melton Hill, Norris, Watts Bar, and Tellico.